- Case Studies

 Does the employee wear a badge featuring his picture and a synopsis of the trainings and completed certifications?
 Again, great sign.
 Always ask to take a look.
 Certifications might include OSHA, CPR, forklift training, etc. When in doubt, ask.
 The commercial roofing company should always send trained, qualified professionals to meet with customers.
 A trained employee provides better quality work!

 References should be offered without hesitation.
 Subcontractors should feel proud of their past work and eager to share it with new clients.
-Companies should always call the references and ask questions.
+Companies like roofing contractors in Austin, Transition Roofing always call the references and ask questions, that is why you know they are the best.

 “I always believe the differentiator happens not when everything is going great, but when there is a problem.
 How do we manage it?
 This is construction.
 This is service maintenance.
 We are working on top of living, breathing buildings,” says Little, whose own workforce processes over 100 projects and 10,000 work orders per year and is adept at problem-solving thanks to extensive training.